Meet the VISFF Official Selection!

 The Vancouver Island Short Film Festival is thrilled to announce the 18 films chosen by our Selection Committee for the 2026 festival weekend.
 Out of a record-breaking pool of submissions, these films stood out for their creativity, heart, and cinematic excellence.
 Join us on April 17th and 18th to see these incredible stories come to life on the big screen.

-Arguments in Favour of Love, by Gabriel Abrantes
+Arguments in Favor of Love, Gabriel Abrantes

 A couple’s arguments, taken from life, embodied by ghosts.

-Four Hands (Quarte Mains), by Hélène Sevaux
+Four Hands (Quarte Mains), Hélène Sevaux

 An intimate documentary that chronicles the profound relationship between a legendary French classical pianist and his protégé.